ReturnsAPI/ReturnsAPI/other/Specifications.md

     - `namespace` *must* be the second-last argument, followed by `default_namespace` last.

 #### Public Reference Population
-- All classes should add themselves to `_CLASS` in their file.
+- All user-public classes should add themselves to `_CLASS` in their file.
     - If the class table itself has a metatable, that should be added to `_CLASS_MT`.